 - Riding in a group of more than five motorcycles can become confusing both for the group and other traffic around you.
-If there are too many people, break it up into smaller groups. - ★ Ride in a staggered formation, with first bike on the left side of the lane, second on the right side, etc., but not side by side.
+If there are too many people, break it up into smaller groups. - Ride in a staggered formation, with

-Always keep at least a two-second following distance from the motorcycle directly in front of you.
+- first bike on the left side of the lane, second on the right side, etc., but not side by side. - Always keep at least a two-second following distance from the motorcycle directly in front of you.

-Pass other vehicles individually, when safe - not in pairs or groups.
+- At a stoplight or stop sign, wait in pairs. - ★ Pass other vehicles individually, when safe - not in pairs or groups.